 Regardless of your industry, minimizing equipment downtime is a mission-critical objective.
 Time spent searching through binders of paper reports or disorganized spreadsheets increases downtime and wastes resources.
 Instant access to full asset data is one of the key features of maintenance software.
-Mobile functionality allows asset maintenance staff to pull up open work orders and immediately get to work without having to wait around for further instruction or a paper-based work order.
+Mobile functionality allows asset maintenance staff to pull up open work orders and immediately get to work without having to wait around for further instructions or a paper work order.

-Software as a Service (SaaS) solutions put critical asset data at your fingertips anywhere you have internet access.
+Software as a Service (SaaS) solutions put critical asset data at your fingertips anywhere you have Internet access.
 For large companies in particular, this reduction in administrative workload can have a major impact on the bottom line.
-Short-cutting the administrative chain of command also reduces communication errors by putting workers in direct contact with the information they need—rather than relying on memos, scribbled notes, ambiguous emails, and other inefficient means of assigning and describing maintenance tasks.
+Short-cutting the administrative chain of command also reduces communication errors by putting workers in direct contact with the information they need — rather than relying on memos, scribbled notes, ambiguous emails, and other inefficient means of assigning and describing maintenance tasks.

 4. Improved collaboration

 One of the most common problems our implementation experts encounter is the internal “tug-of-war” over equipment and parts, leaving worksites without the resources they need to function at an optimum level.
-Enterprise Asset Management software features asset- and tool-tracking functionality to help eliminate this problem.
+Enterprise asset management software features asset- and tool-tracking functionality to help eliminate this problem.
 Using equipment management software, managers can quickly see where tools and equipment are and who has them.
 This book of record makes it easy to hold workers accountable by cutting down on excuses stemming from equipment downtime or unavailability.

 5. The ability to track maintenance KPIs